Why do we run door-to-door campaigns to raise funds?

 The RSPCA closely monitors its campaigns to ensure that their representatives adhere to the regulations and Codes of Practice set out by the Institute of Fundraising (IoF) and Fundraising Regulator.

-What are the RSPCA door-to-door operating hours?
+What are our door-to-door operating hours?

-RSPCA door-to-door fundraising is undertaken Monday to Saturday from 9am to 8.30pm and Sundays and standard public holidays from 10am to 8.30pm.
+Our door-to-door fundraising is undertaken Monday to Saturday from 9am to 8.30pm and Sundays and standard public holidays from 10am to 8.30pm.

 Fundraising can only take place between 8.30pm to 9.00pm if there is a prior appointment.